nicolas-briemant/angular-app-automation/README.md

 distDir|Directory of distribution builds, defaults to `./dist` karma|Karma config object, defaults in `karma.default.cfg`

+# Conventions

-_Note: The default configuration is motivated by a modular organization of the application:
+The default configuration is motivated by a modular organization of the application:
 - src
   - app.js
   - app.less
+  - index.html
   - module1
     - controller1.js
     - controller2.js